-15. TFLET and REDDES achieved sufficient financing in 2009 for the development of TPDs.
-CFME and TMT were launched in 2010.
-IDE has yet to attract donor interest.
-As of July 2012, the four TPs had attracted USD 18.3 million in voluntary contributions from 14 donors toward a combined indicative target of USD 58 million.
-These funds have been allocated to 51 projects and activities, including 36 projects/pre-projects in producer countries and 3 regional projects in Africa and the Amazon.

-16. As shown in the overview below, TPs have succeeded in attracting significant new contributions from infrequent or first-time donors (notably Norway, Netherlands and UK), as well as contributions from regular donors (primarily Japan, Switzerland and USA).
-Many donors continue to earmark the majority of their contributions to projects under the regular cycle.
+16. As shown in the overview below, the four operational TPs have attracted nearly USD 18.5 million in voluntary contributions (from 13 consumer donors and the Japanese Lumber Importers Association) toward a combined indicative target of USD 58 million.
+These funds have been allocated to 64 projects, pre-projects and activities, including 46 projects/pre-projects in individual producer countries and 3 regional projects in Africa and the Amazon.
+TFLET and REDDES have succeeded in attracting significant new contributions from infrequent or first-time donors (notably Norway, Netherlands and UK), as well as contributions from regular donors (primarily Japan, Switzerland and USA), which are also the major donors to CFME and TMT.
+At the same time, many donors continue to earmark the majority of their contributions to projects under the regular cycle.